michael-basil/michael-basil.github.io/health.md

 ***Mindset recalibration.***  Our thoughts, actions, and desires are shaped and driven by the attitues and metaphors in our conceptual system.
 Generally speaking prior to my relatively recent positive inflection points all of my manifestions (appearance outcomes, internal health and behaviors) were shaped by:

+* Food is a social ritual
-* Nutrition is a mystery
+* A calorie is a calorie
 * Eat often and mindlessly
+* Cheating is healthy sometimes
+* My choices should not burden others
 * Exercise will allow me to eat what I want, when I want, and however much I want
 * Enjoyment comes from consuming more, more, more
 * Health pursuits are expensive and need to be fancy